Simplifying power bills aim of joint Consumer Advocacy Council and Consumer NZ project

 “If consumers have the right information at their fingertips, they’ll find it easier to switch and find a retailer that best suits their budget.
 This will mean a better result for all consumers; improve services and keep downward pressure on prices.

-We were set up following the Electricity Pricing Review in 2019 to provide an independent voice for residential and small business electricity consumers who often struggle to be heard.
+The Consumer Advocacy Council was set up following the Electricity Pricing Review in 2019 to provide an independent voice for residential and small business electricity consumers who often struggle to be heard.

-“We’re determined to be a strong voice for consumers so we’re excited simplifying power bills is the first piece of work we’re launching as this goes to the heart of some of the frustrations consumers have with their power retailer,” said Deborah Hart.
+“We’re determined to be a strong voice for consumers so we’re excited simplifying power bills is the first piece of work we’re launching as this goes to the heart of some of the frustrations consumers have with their power retailer.” said Deborah Hart.